vmware/terraform-provider-vcf/docs/data-sources/credentials.md

 - `page_size` (Number) the size of the credentials list .
 Default is 0 so the user will get all records in one page
 - `resource_ip` (String) The IP Address of the resource
 - `resource_name` (String) The name of the resource
 - `resource_type` (String) The type of the resource.
-One among ESXI, VCENTER, PSC, NSX_MANAGER, NSX_CONTROLLER, NSX_EDGE, NSXT_MANAGER, VRLI, VROPS, VRA, WSA, VRSLCM, VXRAIL_MANAGER, NSX_ALB, BACKUP
+One among ESXI, VCENTER, PSC, NSX_MANAGER, NSX_CONTROLLER, NSXT_EDGE, NSXT_MANAGER, VRLI, VROPS, VRA, WSA, VRSLCM, VXRAIL_MANAGER, NSX_ALB, BACKUP

 ### Read-Only